avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 <img class="iborder" src="/assets/twitter.jpg"/>

-From the graph above, the retention rate for Twitter was plateauing around 22%.
+The graph above analyzes cohorts in time intervals of weeks instead of days and an active user is someone who has published at least once a week.
+We can see that by this measure, the retention rate for Twitter was plateauing around 22%.

 <img class="iborder" src="/assets/pinterest4.jpg"/>